U-M Surgeon Travels to Africa to Find Origins of Highly Aggressive Breast Cancer

 African American women have a lower lifetime incidence of breast cancer compared to white American women, yet, surprisingly, they are more likely to lose their lives to the disease.
-Dr. Lisa Newman, U-M professor of surgery and director of the Breast Care Center, has dedicated her career to finding out why.
+Dr. Lisa Newman, former U-M professor of surgery and former director of the Breast Care Center, has dedicated her career to finding out why.
 Her innovative research to discover the origins of a highly aggressive form of breast cancer that disproportionately affects African American women, called triple-negative breast cancer, aims to uncover links to breast cancer patients in West Africa.

 Overall, increased mortality rates for breast cancer among African American women can largely be explained by socioeconomic factors.
 African American women are more likely to be diagnosed with advanced-stage disease compared to white American women-a disparity that many experts believe is caused by delays in diagnosis and treatment, which result from the poverty rates and healthcare access barriers that are more prevalent in the African American population.